Diaxion/private-terraform-enterprise/examples/bootstrap-azure/README.md

 This module preps your Azure subscription for a clustered install.
 This will create a Resource Group, Virtual Network, associated Subnet with Network Security Group attached, as well as a Key Vault.

-The only required inputs are a object-id and tenant-id to give access to the key-vault to be able to interact with.
+The required inputs are the `key_vault_object_id`, the `key_vault_tenant_id` and the `application_id` to give access to the key-vault to be able to interact with.

+To prepare your Azure subscription for a cluster *PRODUCTION* install you can optionally input:

+- postgres DB
+- Storage Account

 ## Inputs